Chomenor/ioef-cmod/cmod-readme.md

 If you have a mod that is entirely server-side, such as Gladiator, EFAdmin, and many other mods, or a custom mod that you compiled yourself, then follow these steps for loading the mod.

 - Create a directory called "servercfg" alongside baseEF in your server install directory.
-This directory is handled specially by cMod so that its contents override baseEF.
+This directory is handled specially by cMod so that its contents override baseEF, similar to "basemod" on the client.
 - If your mod consists of one or more pk3 files, simply place them in the servercfg folder.
 - If your mod consists of a qagame.qvm file, place it in the following location: "servercfg/vm/qagame.qvm"
 - Don't set any fs_game setting on the command line.